Did that capture your attention? Great.

 Customers want you to understand them.

 Customers today are smarter than they were decades ago, primarily because information is easier to find now with the internet.
 As such, customers have higher expectations causing marketing to take on a more holistic role.
-Today, customer sentiments revolve purchasing from companies that are transparent and caring.
+Today, customer sentiments revolve around purchasing from companies that are transparent and caring.
 Companies are just expected to know more about their loyal consumers.

 The best way to solve that?
 Branding.